guzzle/guzzle/README.rst

 * Allows full access to request HTTP headers
 * Responses can be cached and served from cache using the CachePlugin
 * Failed requests can be retried using truncated exponential backoff using the ExponentialBackoffPlugin
+* Entity bodies can be validated automatically using Content-MD5 headers
 * All data sent over the wire can be logged using the LogPlugin
 * Cookie sessions can be maintained between requests using the CookiePlugin
 * Send requests in parallel